Holiday weight loss tips and strategies can make the difference between staying on track or having to start all over again after the holiday.

 In most cases, you can bring your own bottled water to add to the community cooler.

-Try to get your 8 glasses of water in before the party and then drink water at the party.
+Try to get your 8 glasses of water before the party and then drink water at the party.
 When you aren’t thirsty, your desire to consume liquid calories goes down.

 This is also a great strategy for curbing water hunger.
 The body can draw water from food.
 When you are dehydrated the brain sends both thirst and hunger signals.
+Most holiday weight loss tips can be used all year round.

 My friend says, “One glass of wine = no holds barred.”
 She knows that after a glass of wine all of her resolves dissolve.
 I agreed, one glass of wine really tests my will power.
 Two glasses and binging might begin.